plaid/plaid-node/PUBLISH.md

   - `/api_route`
 ```

-Also, feel free to make the `package.json` version changes within this PR as well so you don't have to create two separate ones.

 3. **Create a new version**

 Creating a new release and publishing to npm is simple and bundled into a
 single make command.
+If you are publishing a beta, please skip to step 5.

 Use semantic versioning to determine whether a release should be one of the
 follow version bumps: